CodebaseIsUs/streamr-doc/PORTFOLIO.md

 - Dell the Operator _(Tristan Dell)_:

   > I am surprised at how usable it is.
 This could really be a thing.

+Eventually, we think that DJStreamr can have a genuinely strong and positive impact on the Music Industry and especially the Live DJ Industry.
+We think that this product could have an impact on all of our stakeholders.
+DJStreamr has already had an impact on some DJs as our first users gave us positive feedback and seem keen on using the product in the future.
+We also plan on having meetings with some label representatives to explore the way they can use DJStreamr to improve the connection between DJs and their fans.